 Students are required to meet the University's academic progress and conduct requirements.
 Click here for more information.

-This course is offered to students commencing in 2015 onwards.
-Continuing students should refer to the H747 Master of Public Health course entry.
+Students commencing prior to 2015 should refer to the H747 Master of Public Health course handbook entry.

 All students must complete the following core units and one zero credit point unit: